Questions and answers on regional economic relations

 The SNB needs to maintain contacts with businesses in Switzerland.
 Its company talks are one-to-one discussions between the delegates and company management.
 In this way, the SNB collects information - from a specific monetary policy perspective - on the course of business and the outlook of the companies and industries concerned, and also informs participants - via the delegates - of its monetary policy.
 The talks are primarily conducted to sample the general mood of companies.
 Where necessary, the SNB can also use this avenue to explore specific topics by means of special surveys, e.g. 'Exchange rate survey: Effects of Swiss franc appreciation and company reactions' (Special reports).

 How many company talks are conducted per year?

-Each year, the eight delegates carry out four rounds of talks with company representatives comprising a total of approximately 1,000 discussions.
+Each year, the eight delegates hold four rounds of interviews with company representatives comprising a total of approximately 1,000 discussions.
 Per quarter and region, each delegate visits around 30 companies over a seven-week period.

 How are companies selected for the talks?

 The selection of companies reflects the industry structure of each particular regional economy based on gross domestic product and employment.
 Industries subject to stronger cyclical fluctuations are slightly over-represented, while public administration and agriculture are not taken into consideration.
 Different companies are visited from one quarter to the next.
 As a rule, the same company is not contacted more than once a year.